feifeiraindrops/tp/docs/tutorials/TracingCode.md

 1. Stepping through the method shows that it calls `ArgumentTokenizer#tokenize()` and `ParserUtil#parseIndex()` to obtain the arguments and index required.

-1. The rest of the method seems to exhaustively check for the existence of each possible parameter of the `edit` command and store any possible changes in an `EditStudentDescriptor`.
-Recall that we can verify the contents of `editStudentDesciptor` through the 'Variables' window.<br>
+1. The rest of the method seems to exhaustively check for the existence of each possible parameter of the `edit` command and store any possible changes in an `EditPersonDescriptor`.
+Recall that we can verify the contents of `editPersonDesciptor` through the 'Variables' window.<br>
    ![EditCommand](../images/tracing/EditCommand.png)

 1. As you just traced through some code involved in parsing a command, you can take a look at this class diagram to see where the various parsing-related classes you encountered fit into the design of the `Logic` component.